-After spending most of my childhood and early teenage years entering amateur go-kart circuits, I’ve done my fair share of research into the important factors to consider when buying a kart.
-I can lay out some crucial things to think about to help you learn what go-kart to buy.
+Buying a go-kart, especially your first kart, can be a daunting experience.
+After spending most of my childhood and early teenage years entering amateur go-kart circuits, I’ve done my fair share of research into the important factors to consider.
+I can therefore lay out some crucial things to think about to help you learn what go-kart to buy!

 The specific go-kart that you should buy largely depends on your personal preference.
 For pure speed, the best karts to purchase are shifter karts.
 However, to choose the right kart for you, it’s important that you consider your budget, driving style, and experience level.

 Some of the biggest things to consider alongside top speed are maintenance, experience in karts, cost, and familiarity with racecraft.
 Below, I’m going to further break down this question help you make the right decision when it comes to buying your next kart, whether it’s your first or your fifth!

 Make sure you stick around to the end where I discuss the pros and cons of buying a new kart versus going for a second-hand option!

 What To Look For When Buying Your First Go-Kart

 When buying your first go-kart, you need to make sure that you’re getting real value for your money.
 Oftentimes people get scammed or asked to over-pay for a go-kart because they’re not sure what to look for when buying a kart for the first time.
 So, let’s consider the main things to look at to avoid wasting any money.

 The most important part that you need to look at is the chassis.
 The chassis is the main element that you will be buying.
 You will need to replace your chassis every few years, but you don’t want to end up with a chassis that needs to be replaced after just a year of racing.
 If the kart’s chassis is cracked or bent out of alignment, I recommend you don’t buy that kart!